NHID HealthCost Analysis Methodology

 The algorithm for pharmacy estimates is similar to the medical costs, including a suitability review and the median cost, but does not remove outliers nor calculate a Precision of the Cost estimate.
 Prescription drug pricing for the same drug may differ for several reasons, but the basic concepts that apply to medical care costs carry over to the pharmacy world.
 For prescription drugs, there is a pharmacy charge for the drug, a negotiated payment level (allowed amount), and the cost sharing that determines what the patient must pay when picking up the prescription.
 The cost sharing is usually the copay amount, but some benefit designs include coinsurance or deductibles that also apply to prescription drugs.

-Drug names on HealthCost may be the generic or brand name.
+Drug names on NH HealthCost may be the generic or brand name.
 When looking up a medication, make sure you are familiar with both.
-In addition to the different prices negotiated by the carrier/PBM for each pharmacy, drug cost estimates may differ depending on how the prescription is administered (e.g. aerosol vs. capsule), dosage, days supply, and quantity.
-These distinctions are provided on HealthCost for your benefit.
+In addition to the different prices negotiated by the company/PBM for each pharmacy, drug cost estimates may differ depending on how the prescription is administered (e.g., aerosol vs. capsule), dosage, days supply, and quantity.
+These distinctions are provided on NH HealthCost for your benefit.
 Estimates are calculated separately for each of these differences.

 *NH identified problems with the prescription drug cost information that was submitted to the state and is working with the submitters to receive correct data before posting drug estimates again*